postmanlabs/labs-docs/v6/postman/design_and_develop_apis/reporting_faqs.md

     3. You might have forgotten to link the collection to your API.

-    4. You may be looking for an API which is not shared.

-    5. You did not send any request.

-    6. You executed requests from Monitoring/Collection Run/Newman but not from history tab.
+    4. You did not send any request or you have executed requests from Monitoring/Collection Run/Newman but not from the request builder.

-    7. App sync is not working and requests failed to reach Postman server.
+    6. App sync is not working and requests failed to reach Postman server.

-    **Note:** If none of the above reasons apply for your situation, please file a github issue so Postman team can look into it and address.
+    **Note:** If none of the above reasons apply for your situation, please file a [github issue](https://github.com/postmanlabs/) so Postman team can look into it and address.

-6. Why my API is not listed here?
+6. Why is my API not listed here?

-    Your API may have been created in your personal workspace and not shared.
-You must share your API in a team workspace in order for your API to be listed.
+    Reports only track data from APIs that have been shared to team workspaces.
+Your API may have been created in your personal workspace.

-7. How recent is the reporting data shown in the graph?

-    At any given point of time, Postman's Reporting Dashboard displays last 30 days (rolling) of history that you can use to view your reports.
-You can view reports for the last 7 or 30 days.

-8. How are metrics calculated in Postman?
+7. How are metrics calculated in Postman?

     1. Team API requests